 You start this pour by opening the tap slightly to get the foam first and then open the faucet all the way to pour the beer under the layer of foam.
 This locks the beer’s freshness in and prevents oxidation.

 Šnyt (sounds like shnit) is a smaller beer poured into a large glass consisting of two parts beer, three parts foam, and one part empty glass.
 This refreshing and less-filling pour gives you room to enjoy more beer or food during a session.
 It’s like ordering a medium-sized beer that many in the Czech Republic like to enjoy as “one for the road” at the end of the night.
 (Please drink responsibly)

 Mlíko or milk is a mug full of sweet and creamy wet foam that really shows off the Saaz hops and aromatics in a Czech Pilsner.
 This is traditionally enjoyed as a dessert beer that you sip quickly.

 This pour is very similar to Hladinka, with the biggest difference being the order of how you pour it.
 Nadvkrat starts with filling your mug with beer and then finishing with a head of foam, which is how you would pour a beer from a standard faucet.
 The Czech refer to this pour as “crisp,” whereas the Hladnika is more smooth.

 A Čochtan pour is just a mug filled with beer and no foam.
 Without the foam, you lose the balanced flavor, and thus, you get a very bitter beer.

-This final style would be familiar to anyone that enjoys a Half & Half or a Black & Tan (but you shouldn’t call it that).
+This final style would be familiar to anyone who enjoys a Half & Half or a Black & Tan (but you shouldn’t call it that).
 Rezané pivo, or cut beer, is simply a dark lager poured on top of a pilsner or pale lager.